 Fortunately for Anderson, records from a nearby hospital gave him a documented alibi: He had been admitted when the crime occurred.
 The mystery of his itinerant DNA could best be understood by speculating that the same paramedics who had treated Anderson earlier that day had also responded to the 911 call at the murder scene.

 Where DNA transfer is concerned, as with the Anderson case, much remains to be understood about how transfers occur and what impact this has on the conclusiveness of a DNA match at a crime scene.
 For now, it seems that confirmation bias can be a substantial hurdle for juries to overcome, as Arora attests.

 If You’re Facing a Criminal Investigation, Get an Attorney

-If you have a question about how a person’s DNA evidence may be utilized in a criminal investigation you’re involved with, contact an experienced criminal defense attorney to make sure the matter is properly handled.
+If you have privacy concerns about how law enforcement agencies or others may be using your DNA evidence or genetic material in the criminal justice system, contact an experienced criminal defense attorney to ensure the matter is properly handled.
 For more information on this area of law, see our overview of criminal defense.